NkululekoMo/NkululekoMo/README.md

 - 👋 Hi, I’m @NkululekoMo
-- 👀 I’m interested in MEAN, NodeJS, ExpressJS, Socket.io
+- 👀 I’m interested in Full Stack Web Development MEAN Stack.
-- 🌱 I’m currently learning Frontend and Backend
+- 🌱 I’m currently learning Full Stack Java Developer.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Software Development.
-- 📫 How to reach me ...
+- 📫 How to reach me nkululekokoena@gmail.com or 0767393691.

 <!---
 NkululekoMo/NkululekoMo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.